 As a scholar with a background in Africana studies, history, women’s studies, and political theory, Dr. Dennie is centrally concerned with how black women in the United States and the Caribbean have interrogated and given meaning to concepts including liberty, justice, equality, rights, and power.
 She is currently working on her book manuscript, (Re)defining Radicalism: The Rise of Black Feminism and the Politics of Respectability, 1831-1895, which is a study of nineteenth-century black women’s radical thought.
 Her article, “Black Male Feminism and the Evolution of Du Boisian Thought, 1903-1920,” is forthcoming in Palimpsest: A Journal of Women, Gender, and the Black International.

-Nneka holds a graduate certificate in Women's, Gender, and Sexuality Studies from the University of Massachusetts Amherst.
-She earned her B.A. in Political Science with Honors in Africana Studies from Williams College.
-Nneka is the recipient of the Special Collections and University Archives Du Bois Library Fellowship, the UMass Amherst University Diversity Fellowship, the UMass Amherst Summer Dissertation Research Fellowship, and the Honor Society of Phi Kappa Phi Love of Learning Award.
+Dr. Dennie earned her PhD in African American Studies from the University of Massachusetts Amherst (UMass Amherst).
+She holds a graduate certificate in Women's, Gender, and Sexuality Studies from UMass Amherst, and completed her B.A. in Political Science with Honors in Africana Studies at Williams College.
+Dr. Dennie’s research has been supported by the Consortium for Faculty Diversity Postdoctoral Fellowship; the MIT School of Humanities, Arts, and Social Sciences Diversity Predoctoral Fellowship; the W.E.B.
+Du Bois Library Special Collections and University Archives Fellowship; the UMass Amherst University Diversity Fellowship; the UMass Amherst Summer Dissertation Research Fellowship; and the Honor Society of Phi Kappa Phi Love of Learning Award.